carlelieser/dromos/README.md

 ## Dromos
-A simple app for creating shortcuts on Windows.
+A simple app for automating desktop command sequences.